daviddalpiaz/appliedstats/prob-and-stat.md

 ### One Sample t-Test: Example

 Suppose a grocery store sells "16 ounce" boxes of *Captain Crisp* cereal.
 A random sample of 9 boxes was taken and weighed.
-The weight in ounces are stored in the data frame `capt_crisp`.
+The weight in ounces is stored in the data frame `capt_crisp`.

 ```r